tezos-reward-distributor-organization/tezos-reward-distributor/docs/configuration.rst

   their rewards will be ignored and will simply remain at the bakers address.

 **rules_map**
   The rules_map is needed to redirect payments.
-A Pre-defined source (left side) is mindelegation.
+A pre-defined source (left side) is mindelegation.
 Pre-defined destinations (right side) are TOF = to founders balance, TOB = to bakers balance and TOE = to everyone.
 Variable sources and destinations are PKHs.